alvaroalea/QL_Trump2_clone/README.md

 Toshiba (TC514256) and GoldStart (GM71C4256) al also valid acording to datasheet, but not tested.

-The trump card schematic used 0 wait state ram, even in the refresh cycle, and for that peed of the DRam, it shall be between 70 and 100ns, 120ns or slower are not valid.
+The trump card schematic used 0 wait state ram, even in the refresh cycle, and for that speed of the dram shall be between 70 and 100ns, 120ns or slower are not valid.

 HOLD